"French boxing is a bold, unpredictable, and sparkling game full of romantic illuminations."

 These gloves allow you to have a worldwide ranking and understand how to register to a competition.

-Here are the colors of gloves one must go through when evolving from the beginner's level to being qualified as a champion:
+Here are the colours of gloves one must go through when evolving from the beginner's level to being qualified as a champion:

 - technical gold (GAT 1, 2 and 3);